turboMaCk/glue/README.md

 init : ( Model, Cmd msg )
 init =
     ( Model, Cmd.none )
-        |> Component.init counter
+        |> Glue.init counter

 update : Msg -> Model -> ( Model, Cmd Msg )
 update msg model =
     case msg of
         CounterMsg counterMsg ->
             ( model, Cmd.none )
-                |> Component.update counter counterMsg
+                |> Glue.update counter counterMsg

 view : Model -> Html Msg
 view =
-    Component.view counter
+    Glue.view counter
 ```

 ### Wrap Polymorphic Module

-A "polymorphic module" is what I call TEA components that have to be integrated into some other app *(I know this is not really the best name, ideas?)*.
+A "polymorphic module" is what I call TEA modules that have to be integrated into some other app *(I know this is not really the best name, ideas?)*.
 This basically means they are using `Cmd.map`, `Html.map`, and `Sub.map` internally.
 Let's make `Counter.elm` polymorphic so it's clear what this mean.
 This will require us to add one extra argument to counter's `view` function and a small change to the type annotations of `init` and `update`: